Published on March 16th, 2009 | by Brian Greene38

 I’m sure that just about anyone who has ever read this blog has used a Sharpie before, and probably has more tan just one of them in their desk drawer or wherever they keep their office supplies.
 It is a favorite for everyone from office workers, to autograph seekers, to arts and crafts hobbyists.
 Naturally when I saw Susan Wassel, their PR Manager (aka @sharpiesusan on Twitter) mention that they were coming out with a Stainless Steel Sharpie, I immediately started to pester her with questions about when they would become available and when I could get my hands on one to review.
-To my surprise, she offered to send me one before the official release date to review, so I have been lucky enough to have this one for a few weeks now to use and get familiar with.
+To my surprise, she offered to send me my very own Sharpie stainless steel permanent marker before the official release date to review.
+I have been lucky enough to have this one for a few weeks now to use and get familiar with.
 Being my first “exclusive” review, and for such a popular brand and product, I thought I would try to include as many photos as possible.
 I hope you enjoy and they are helpful to you as you read through the end of this.

 The Stainless Steel version of the worlds most popular permanent marker takes a product that we are all familiar with, and gives it a simple, yet major makeover.
 There was never anything wrong with how they looked, in fact it was a nice simple design that was pretty timeless, but it seems that the stainless steel look is quite popular now.
 The sturdy plastic construction, the color coded cap, and the plastic clip that allowed you to fasten the pen to whatever you needed to…what more could someone ask for in a permanent marker?
 Well the folks over at Sharpie decided to step it up a bit and give their classic marker a stainless steel cap and body, and the results couldn’t have been better.
 Right now, Amazon.com has the Sharpie Stainless Steel for $6.99 ($5.59 now) plus shipping, but it does say that they are not yet shipping for another 2-4 weeks.
 It might still make sense to get your order in now though because I have heard that they are selling very well.
 They also have the refills available for $2.20 each.
 Eventually they will have these available at Office Depot, Staples, and Wal-Mart too.